Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 Students can arrange their own work placement through connections with Family Dispute Resolution services or practitioners, or they may receive support from local Family Relationship Centers, especially in regional areas.

-For those without connections, Mediation Institute offers placement opportunities through Interact Support Incorporated, a social enterprise founded by our directors.
-A supervision fee of $2,200 applies for placements with Interact, covering the cost of supervision.
-Students can also choose to make private placement arrangements without any supervision fee.
+For those without connections, Mediation Institute has arranged for placement opportunities through Interact Support Incorporated, a social enterprise style not-for-profit founded by our directors.

-A Work Placement Agreement ensures insurance coverage and sets clear expectations for the placement.
+Our Work Placement Agreement is required before you commence your work placement and this ensures insurance coverage and sets clear expectations for the placement.

 Mediation Institute emphasises the importance of real-world experience in Family Dispute Resolution (FDR) training.
 Unlike some other providers that may rely more heavily on role-plays, our program requires a 50-hour work placement with real clients under the supervision of a registered FDR practitioner.
 This hands-on experience, added in 2015, is critical for developing practical skills, confidence, and readiness for a career as an FDR practitioner.